classicfoo/notething/README.md

 	M This is a nested bullet
 	M This is a nested bullet

-T This is a bullet
+M This is a bullet
 	X This is a nested bullet

 T This is a bullet.